In the context of radial development, it can be perhaps fruitful to distinguish as between three mystical types.

 However the important thing here is that in the case of both types, they will now have found the respective circumstances in which they both can best express their respective gifts.

-This then results in the fullest expression of divine love.
+This then results in the highest expression of divine love.

-Love is a much misunderstood word in our culture being often identified with mere romantic feelings (often of a very self-centred nature).
+Love is a much misunderstood word in our culture being often identified with mere romantic feelings (of a very self-centred nature).

-However the true measure of love is how far one can go in identifying one's own being with universal being so that they are experienced as the same essential reality.
+However the true measure of love is the extent that one can go in identifying one's own being with universal being so that they are experienced as the same essential reality.
 (Again in Christian terms this is the ability to identify one's own will fully with the will of God).
 And when one can operate from such enlightened volitional intent, then everything that one does represents the direct expression of a human love, that is equally divine in nature.

 I have always referred to the volitional mode as the most important of the three primary modes.